Helix-Track/Core/Documentation/Permissions/README.md

 ```

 Each system entity is mapped to the proper permission context.
 For example, the `project` system entity is mapped to the `project` permissions context.
 The permissions engine has the information about all system mappings.
-If the evaluation completes with success the proper payload is returened:
+When the evaluation completes the proper result payload is returened:

 ```yaml
 {